shm-dsgn/yt-playlist-duration/README.md

 A simple JavaScript application which when opened in a tab having a YouTube playlist, shows the duration of the Youtube playlist in the popup of the extension.

+Works only for Chrome or Chromium based browsers (eg: Edge, Brave, etc)

 ## Preview

 ![Screenshot](screenshots/s1.png)